 -Get closer and closer to your dream every day!

-Give it your all.
-Do your best & whatever you do, just don’t half-a** it!
+Do your best & whatever you do, don’t half-ass it!

 One of my favorite life values is the idea of always doing our best.
 No matter what.
 Some days our best is outstanding and goes well beyond the status quo, and other days we fall on our faces.